About the Sony Cyber-shot DSC-RX10M3

 Your phone adds functionality

 Built-in Wi-Fi means you can instantly transfer photos and videos from the RX10 III directly to your phone or tablet for easy uploading and sharing.
 NFC touch pairing is also available for compatible Android™ devices.
-Sony's PlayMemories Camera Apps include free and paid apps that complement your photographic style and interests.
-There's the indispensable free Smart Remote Control app that lets you use your mobile device to control shooting on the RX10 III, along with specialized apps for things like light painting, time-lapse, stop motion, and multiple exposure, plus plenty of editing effects to fine-tune your photos and add your own personal touches.
+Sony's Imaging Edge camer app includes tools that complement your photographic style and interests.
+There's the indispensable remote function that lets you use your mobile device to control shooting on the RX10 III, along with specialized options for things like light painting, time-lapse, stop motion, and multiple exposure, plus plenty of editing effects to fine-tune your photos and add your own personal touches.

 - 20.1-megapixel effective recording